 I have over 30 years of experience in wine cellar operation.
-So why don’t you join me and we’ll talk about all the aspects of your wine cellar design?
-Designing and then building a wine cellar can be much fun but you have to understand that everybody has different tastes.
-What you need to think about is your cellar going to be for entertainment purposes.
+So why don’t you join me, and we’ll talk about all the aspects of your wine cellar design?
+Designing and then building a wine cellar can be much fun, but you have to understand that everybody has different tastes.
+What you need to think about is whether your cellar is going to be for entertainment purposes.
 Are you going to come down and taste wine in your cellar?
-So all of these things that we’re going to talk about right now you need to think about your wine cellar design.
+So all of these things that we’re going to talk about right now, you need to think about your wine cellar design.

 Talking to Someone Locally About Your Wine Cellar Design

 First, I would suggest talking to someone locally about your wine cellar design.
 There are always people on the internet that you can talk to, and you can go to how-to sites.
 But I would suggest having someone nearby, and these are all the things that you want to think about in speaking with them regarding your style wine cellar.

 What Type of Bottle